NeedRez/pushbutton/README.md

 # pushbutton.py

-A PushButton object is a polled switch.
+A PushButton object is a polled switch filter and edge detector.
 Example below shows how to toggle when clicked, and set a GPIO accordingly.
 Code is written with more deterministic timing and low CPU overhead.

 Usage:
  from pushbutton import PushButton